KenanY/dynmap/README.md

 * Run your server
 * Point your browser to `http://localhost:8123/` (the default Dynmap port is 8123)

 If the map is shown properly, then you've done everything write (or my fork has an error).
 Make sure you're using a **modern web browser**.
-I personally test my changes on the latest Google Chrome and the lastest Mozzila Firefox Nightly build.
+I personally test my changes on the latest Mozilla Firefox [Nightly](http://nightly.mozilla.org/) build and the latest [Google Chrome][].
 This doesn't mean that other browsers won't work, of course.
-The latest Safari, Opera 11, and Internet Explorer 7 or higher should (hopefully) fair well in rendering your maps.
+The latest [Safari][], [Opera 11][Opera], and [Internet Explorer][] 7 or higher should all (hopefully) fair well in loading your maps.

 ## What is Dynmap?
 [Dynmap][] was started by k-zed as a plugin for hMod.
 The plugin was ported to [Bukkit][] soon after Bukkit was released.
 The current version of Dynmap provides an in-browser map, like [Google Maps][], of your [Minecraft][] world.
 It updates the map in realtime while you have your browser opened and shows the current players, regions and in-game messages on top of the map.
 It also allows viewers of the map to chat from within their browser with players in-game.